-For example, a large standard deviation creates a flat and wide shaped bell while a small standard deviation creates a narrow and steeper curve.
+For example, a large standard deviation creates a flat and wide-shaped bell while a small standard deviation creates a narrow and steeper curve.
 The rule is simple.
 The flatter the curve, the higher the variation.
-The steeper the curve, lower the variation.
+The steeper the curve, the lower the variation.

 Let’s go over an example in this figure below:

 - If you roll a single die, the possibility of each number to be rolled is around 16.67% for each number.

 - If you roll two dice, the possibility of the sum of the dots will be as shown in the pink line.
 It will be from 2 to 12 respectively.
 But as you see, the possibility of getting the sum as 7 is the highest, which is actually 2 plus 12 divided by 2.

 - Finally, if you roll three dice at the same time, the possibility of the sum of the dots will be as shown in the yellow line.
 The result will be ranging from 3 to 18.
 But as you see, the possibility of getting the sum as 10 or 11 is the highest, which is actually close to 10.5, and this is if found by 3 plus 18 divided by 2.

 Now, let’s also recall the empirical rule of standard deviation.
 It says that within a standard normal distribution: